 Interdependence lays the foundation of our universal responsibility to model the common happiness of all life on earth.
 In other words, we are all interdependent upon one another.
 Instead of thinking that we live in our own worlds distanced by the misperception of separation, we actually are not here in a vacuum.
 I am you and you are me.

-As a spiritual coach, mentor and teacher, I have come to believe that we can make no greater contribution to the world than by training our minds in the meditative practice of compassion.
+We can make no greater contribution to the world than by training our minds in the meditative practice of compassion.
 But, in order to do that, we must first find self-compassion.
 We cannot give away what we do not have.

 To train in compassion, we already understand that we have a basic capacity for mindful self-awareness.
 But first, genuine or wise compassion does not confuse our suffering with that of others.
 In order to keep ourselves from doing that, we must train our minds and brains to respond to suffering in proactive ways that cultivate positive emotions of empathy, compassion and altruism.